codemancers/invoker/index.md

 ## Https support

 Invoker uses a self-signed certificate to make all your web applications available via `https` as well.
 You absolutely don't have to do anything.
-Access your webapps on `https://rails.dev` and enjoy!
+Access your webapps on `https://app.dev` and enjoy!

 <a name="procfile"></a>
 ## Procfile support

-Since version `1.0.3` Invoker has added support for `Procfile`.
-Now If you already have a `Procfile` you need not even create a `ini` file for using Invoker.
+Invoker is 100% compatbile with `Procfile` format used by Heroku.
+If you have been using a `Procfile` to bootstrap your development stack, you can keep using it with `Invoker.`

 The only thing to remember is, your `Procfile` must have `$PORT` in command - for `.dev` domain feature to work